ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ###### *Figure 10: Configuration File Management Diagram*

-There are multiple file formats such as `.hcl`, `.json` and `.yaml` tailored for configuration files.
+There are multiple file formats, such as `.hcl`, `.json`, and `.yaml`, tailored for configuration files.
 In this project, we will stick with the `.toml` (*Tom's Obvious Minimal Language*) file format for both configuration and parameters files because of its multiple advantages:
 - Is human-readable and supports complex configuration and settings.
 - Supports comments.
 - Has an easy-to-read and easy-to-parse structure.
 - Has read and write capabilities.
 - Has implementations in most programming languages.
 - Maps unambiguously to a hash table.
-- Supports 8 main native types such as key/value pairs, arrays, integers and floats, tables, and more.
+- Supports eight native types such as key/value pairs, arrays, integers and floats, tables, and more.
 - Supports sections.

 ## 1. Application configuration